"Deeply Felt, Romantic Music --

 In February 2014, the Vanderbilt University Concert Choir professionally recorded his "Ave Maria" with guest harpist Paula Bressman and string orchestra.
 The recording is now a free streaming audio that you can hear HERE.
 The music will begin playing automatically after a few seconds.
 (Simply close that window to return to this page.)

-"Concertino for Celesta and Orchestra: Fairy Dreams" (link to audio in first paragraph, above) has most recently been performed by the Brisbane Philharmonic in spring 2016 in Australia, by the West Chester University Symphony Orchestra, near Philadelphia with celesta soloist Hyeju Park and conductor Immo Kang and is to be performed in December 2015 by the Hilton Head Symphony Orchestra.
+"Concertino for Celesta and Orchestra: Fairy Dreams" (link to audio in first paragraph, above) has most recently been performed by the Brisbane Philharmonic in spring 2016 in Australia, by the West Chester University Symphony Orchestra, near Philadelphia by the Hilton Head Symphony Orchestra in December 2015.